Alexander Balankin

-Biography

 Early life and education

 Alexander Balankin was born in Moscow, Soviet Union.
 He graduated from Moscow Engineering Physics Institute in 1981.
 He holds a Philosophy Doctorate in Physics and Mathematics from Moscow Engineering Physics Institute (1986).
 Five years after that, the Higher Attestation Commission (USSR) awarded him a Doctor of Science degree.
 In this period, he was also honoured with the state prize of the Russian Ministry of Defense (1990) and a prize from the Academy of Sciences of the USSR in 1991.
 In addition he has served as Member of the Council of the Union (former-USSR) for the Physics of Materials Resistance and Fracture (Russia, 1991–92).
 In 1992, Professor Balankin immigrated to Mexico and in 2000 became a Mexican citizen.

-Career in Mexico
+Career

 In 1997 Professor Balankin joined the Department of Electromechanical Engineering at the National Polytechnic Institute (IPN), after holding a position as full professor in the Monterrey Institute of Technology and Higher Education at Mexico City from 1992 to 1997.
 He also serves as an Adviser of the Mexican Institute of Petroleum and the Mexican Transport Institute and as a Consultant of the Mexican National Petroleum Company (PEMEX).

 Since 2003 Professor Balankin is a Counselor of the Science Consulting Council of the President's Office, Mexico.
 He is a National Researcher of the highest level from the National System of Researchers and member of the Mexican Academy of Sciences.
-He has also held a number of other prestigious positions in Mexico, among them as a Counselor of the Membership Committee of the National System of Researchers (1999–2003) and as the Chairman of the Fracture Mechanics Symposium at the Annual International Materials Research Congress (1998–2009).
+He has also held a number of other positions in Mexico, among them as a Counselor of the Membership Committee of the National System of Researchers (1999–2003) and as the Chairman of the Fracture Mechanics Symposium at the Annual International Materials Research Congress (1998–2009).

 In 1998 Professor Balankin founded a National Interdisciplinary Research Group Fractal Mechanics as a joint venture between industry and university.
 He also created a laboratory of Fracture Mechanics at the National Polytechnic Institute and the Interuniversity Laboratory Fractal analysis of Complex Systems.
-Professor Balankin is also a great teacher who is involved in the education of a new generation of scholars.
 He has directed 19 PhD dissertations and 18 MS theses many of which were recognized as the best at the National level.